Course Catalog

 Joint Enrollment

-Another enrollment option for high school students is called Joint Enrollment.
-Joint Enrollment provides high school students the opportunity to take courses at Wiregrass Georgia Technical College and receive college credit ONLY for the courses that they take at the college.
-Joint Enrollment students usually attend college classes in the afternoon or evening after they have attended high school an entire school day.
-Joint Enrollment students are allowed to take academic core and occupational program courses for any technical certificate or diploma program in which they are eligible.
-Eligible students can use the HOPE Grant and HOPE Career Grant to pay for Joint Enrollment courses.
-Hours taken through Joint Enrollment count against a student’s Georgia Grant and Scholarship caps.
+Joint Enrollment allows high school students to take courses at Wiregrass Georgia Technical College and earn college credit.
+These students typically attend college classes in the afternoon or evening after completing their high school day.
+Eligible students can use the HOPE Grant and HOPE Career Grant for Joint Enrollment courses.
+These hours count against the student’s Georgia Grant and Scholarship caps.

 Accelerated Career Diploma